openaps/docs/docs/docs/walkthrough/phase-0/rpi.md

 `sudo apt-get install watchdog`

-`sudo modprobe bcm2708_wdog` - this command did not work as the module did not exist so we skipped it
+`sudo modprobe bcm2708_wdog` - If this command does not work, it appears to be ok to skip it.

 `sudo bash -c 'echo "bcm2708_wdog" >> /etc/modules'`